Collisions of false-vacuum bubble walls in a quantum spin chain: Methods

+using trailing legs on the left and right to indicate that the chain of tensors extends from $-\infty$ to $\infty$.
+The numbered sites $1 \dots N_w$ indicate a finite window inside the bulk of the infinite chain.
+In Fig.~\ref{fig:states}, we use similar diagrams to indicate how the our dressed states are constructed as infinite MPS.

-where $\vcenter{\hbox{ }}$ represents a rank-3 tensor.
-In Fig.~\ref{fig:states}, we illustrate the localized bare states and their dressed MPS counterparts, using tensor-network diagrams to indicate how the MPS are constructed.
-The MPS $|\Omega\rangle$ and $|\overline{\Omega}\rangle$ are approximations to the dressed true and false vacua.
+\emph{Vacuum and false vacuum.---} The MPS $|\Omega\rangle$ and $|\overline{\Omega}\rangle$ are approximations to the dressed true and false vacua.
 They are uniform, infinite MPS built from tensors $\Tvac$ and $\Tfvac$, respectively.
 We optimize $\Tvac$ using variational methods \cite{haegeman_2011, haegeman_2012_excite, haegeman_2013_el_ex, milsted_2013_phi4, milsted_2013_sand} to minimize the energy of $|\Omega\rangle$.
 To find the metastable false vacuum $|\overline{\Omega}\rangle$, we first apply a global spin-flip to $|\Omega\rangle$, resulting in another uniform MPS, whose energy we then minimize.
-For sufficiently small $g \ll 1$, we observe that the energy-minimization procedure does not find a path to the true ground state, resulting in a \emph{metastable} false vacuum state $|\overline{\Omega}\rangle$, with MPS tensor~$\Tfvac$, that behaves as an energy eigenstate for all practical purposes (up to numerical precision -- see App.~\ref{app:falsevac}).
+For sufficiently small $g \ll 1$, we observe that the energy-minimization procedure does not find a path to the true ground state, resulting in a \emph{metastable} false vacuum state $|\overline{\Omega}\rangle$, with MPS tensor~$\Tfvac$, that behaves as an energy eigenstate for all practical purposes (see App.~\ref{app:falsevac}).